Epimone/Rebuttal-HySCAN/README.md

 <p align="center">
   <img src="ICML_Fig_2.jpg" alt="Fig. R1-Fig-2" width="600">
   <br>
-  <em>**Fig.&nbsp;R1-Fig-2.</em> Methodological comparison between HyCAS and HySCAN. (a) HyCAS is a Lipschitz-controlled multi-stream architecture composed of FDPAN, SNCAN, and RPFAN, followed by RANI; in this design, weight-space stochasticity arises mainly from RPFAN, while feature-space stochasticity is injected separately by RANI. (b) HySCAN instead introduces a hybrid cross-space-coupled stochastic block inside the backbone, where RWAN applies SANI aware attention-conditioned, input-dependent heteroscedastic perturbations in weight space and SANI injects attention-modulated perturbations in feature space.
+  <em><strong> Fig.&nbsp;R1-Fig-2.</em> Methodological comparison between HyCAS and HySCAN. (a) HyCAS is a Lipschitz-controlled multi-stream architecture composed of FDPAN, SNCAN, and RPFAN, followed by RANI; in this design, weight-space stochasticity arises mainly from RPFAN, while feature-space stochasticity is injected separately by RANI. (b) HySCAN instead introduces a hybrid cross-space-coupled stochastic block inside the backbone, where RWAN applies SANI aware attention-conditioned, input-dependent heteroscedastic perturbations in weight space and SANI injects attention-modulated perturbations in feature space.
 Crucially, the same attention-noise learner is used in two complementary roles—per-layer RWAN gating and per-block SANI feature injection—so weight-space and feature-space stochasticity are explicitly shared and coordinated rather than added independently.
-This block-level coupling is the core methodological distinction between HySCAN and HyCAS.**
+This block-level coupling is the core methodological distinction between HySCAN and HyCAS.
 </p>